General RES Admissions Questions:

 To see a detailed list of scholarships available to students in our program, click here.

 In addition to external scholarships, RES typically distributes one-time entrance awards to the majority of incoming students.
 The amount of these awards varies year to year, however over the last three years the awards have been in the range of $3000-$5000.
-This amount is in addition to the 4YF level of funding above.
+This amount is often in addition to the 4YF level of funding above.

 Lastly, Canadians and Permanent Residents are eligible for government student loans and UBC bursaries.
 To learn more about these resources, click here.